Traditional story: Legend

 A legend (Latin, legenda, "things to be read") is a narrative of human actions that are perceived both by teller and listeners to take place within human history and to possess certain qualities that give the tale verisimilitude.
 Legend, for its active and passive participants includes no happenings that are outside the realm of "possibility", defined by a highly flexible set of parameters, which may include miracles that are perceived as actually having happened, within the specific tradition of indoctrination where the legend arises, and within which it may be transformed over time, in order to keep it fresh and vital, and realistic.

 The Brothers Grimm defined legend as folktale historically grounded.
 A modern folklorist's professional definition of legend was proposed by Timothy R. Tangherlini in 1990:

 Legend, typically, is a short (mono-) episodic, traditional, highly ecotypified historicized narrative performed in a conversational mode, reflecting on a psychological level a symbolic representation of folk belief and collective experiences and serving as a reaffirmation of commonly held values of the group to whose tradition it belongs."

-Myth of origins

-An origin myth is a myth that purports to describe the origin of some feature of the natural or social world.
-One type of origin myth is the cosmogonic myth, which describes the creation of the world.
-However, many cultures have stories set after the cosmogonic myth, which describe the origin of natural phenomena and human institutions within a preexisting universe.